-A 'flare-up' is the worsening of your pain, without new symptoms.
+A 'flare-up' is the worsening of pain, without new symptoms.

-Flare-ups can be managed better when:
+Flare-ups can be managed better when you:

-- ✓ You have a flare-up plan. - ✓ You are using self-management techniques. - ✓ You have a doctor that knows you and your history.
+- Have a flare-up plan.

+- Are using self-management techniques.

+- Have a doctor that knows you and your history.

-It is hard to see a doctor you don't know, especially when you are feeling poorly or are in pain.
+It is hard to see a doctor you don't know, especially when you are feeling unwell or are in pain.
 Since pain is always a complex problem, it is equally hard for a doctor to help you when they don't know you or have your history.